GoogleCloudPlatform/solutions-istio-mesh-expansion-migration/README.md

 - A Service to expose [KubeDNS](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/) so workloads not running in Kubernetes can resolve internal names
 - An Istio Gateway and VirtualService to expose Kiali (used to visualize the service mesh)

+## Provisioning the environment with Terraform

+If you prefer using Terraform to provision the environment for the tutorial, you:

+1. Change your working directory to the root of this repository.
+1. Initialize the default Google Cloud: `gcloud auth application-default login`
+1. Initialize Terraform: `scripts/init.sh`
+1. Change your working directory to the `terraform` directory: `cd terraform`
+1. Ensure the configuration is valid: `terraform validate`
+1. Apply the changes: `terraform apply`

+## Deploying workloads

+To deploy an example workload in the clusters you create:

+1. Change your working directory to the root of this repository.
+1. Deploy the workloads: `scripts/workloads.sh`